Ramnadi: Causes

 and reduced its water carrying capacity.
 These illegal constructions are yet to be removed.
 The construction of a retaining wall along the river channel by the PMC has allowed for reclamation of land in the flood plain for construction activities.
 The lack of a proper flood line demarcation has further allowed for constructions in the flood plain.
 This has reduced the channel area by almost 15%.
 Construction debris and sewage deposition have obstructed the natural flow of the river.

-Ramnadi is fed by around 416 stream out of which 106 no longer exist.
+The Ramnadi is fed by around 416 streams out of which 106 no longer exist.
 Most of them have been destroyed as a result of construction and encroachment activities.
 This has destroyed the natural catchment area.

 Together these factors have made the areas surrounding the river flood prone.

 Restoration

 Years of unchecked dumping of trash, as well as illegal encroachments on the banks of the river, has nearly destroyed its ecosystem.
-Hence it has sparked several restoration projects lead by environmental activists as well as concerned citizens over the years.
+Hence it has sparked several restoration projects led by environmental activists as well as concerned citizens over the years.